-Your degree in sports coaching enables you to work in a range of settings, from professional sports clubs to primary schools and prisons
+A degree in sports coaching could see you working in diverse settings, from professional sports clubs to primary schools and prisons

 Jobs directly related to your degree include: